pierky/arouteserver/docs/INSTALLATION.rst

     arouteserver setup-templates

 If local templates have been edited, make a backup of your files in order to merge your changes in the new ones later.
+To customize the configuration of the route server with your own options, please consider using :ref:`site-specific-custom-config` instead of editing the template files.